menu

 Overall, Crowell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Crowell doesn't have a public transportation system that people use for their commute.
+Crowell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Crowell is an extremely ethnically-diverse city.
 The people who call Crowell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crowell residents report their race to be White, followed by Native American.
 Crowell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.90% of the city’s residents.
-Important ancestries of people in Crowell include German, English, Swiss, Irish, and European.
+People of Hispanic or Latino origin account for 11.04% of the city’s residents.
+Important ancestries of people in Crowell include English, German, Swiss, Irish, and Czech.

 The most common language spoken in Crowell is English.
 Other important languages spoken here include Spanish and Italian.